The Dark Mirror (1946 film): Reception

 When first released the staff at Variety magazine gave the film a mixed review, writing, "The Dark Mirror runs the full gamut of themes currently in vogue at the box office - from psychiatry to romance back again to the double identity gimmick and murder mystery.
 But, despite the individually potent ingredients, somehow the composite doesn't quite come off...Lew Ayres is cast in his familiar role as a medico - a specialist on identical twins.
 Slightly older looking and sporting a mustache, Ayres still retains much of his appealing boyish sincerity.
 But in the romantic clinches, Ayres is stiff and slightly embarrassed looking.
 Copping thespic honors, despite a relatively light part, Thomas Mitchell plays the baffled dick with a wry wit and assured bearing that carries belief."

 In her 2019 biography, Olivia de Havilland: Lady Triumphant, Victoria Amador quotes James Agee's November 9, 1946, review in The Nation: “I very much like Olivia de Havilland’s performance,” Agee wrote.
 “She has for a long time been one of the prettiest women in movies; lately she has not only become prettier than ever, but has started to act.”
+Agee called the film "a smooth and agreeable melodrama ...
+The picture could have been more exciting if Nunnally Johnson and his colleagues had risked more subtlety and puzzlement in the psychologizing, the situations, and the everyday performance of the sisters ...
+As far as they go with it, they do it very intelligently."

 Bosley Crowther, film critic for The New York Times, was critical, writing, "The Dark Mirror, like so many of its ilk, suffers from its author's lack of ingenuity to resolve his puzzle in a satisfying manner.
 As in his earlier and superior mystery, The Woman in the Window, Mr. Johnson solves the problem with a bit of trickery which is no credit to his craftsmanship.
 Still, one must hand it to Mr. Johnson for keeping his audience guessing, if not always entertained."

 In a 9 February 1947 review in Australia's Daily Telegraph, Josephine O'Neill wrote: “This engrossing psychological drama frames a remarkable performance by Olivia de Havilland... so thoughtful and subtle that each girl becomes a clear-cut personality early in the film.
 That production trick of identity jewels to distinguish the pair is unnecessary.
 In fact, Olivia's is the Academy Award work of the year...
 The quiet, distinguished production...obtains an extraordinary amount of suspense with the minimum of action...
 Robert Siodmak's clever, low-keyed direction is as unusual as his cast...
 (Lew) Ayres does a fine, sensitive, and charming job.
 Thomas Mitchell... is in excellent form... it's a long time since Mitchell has had so good a story.
 To sum up: one of the best in its class.”

 In the August 15, 1991, issue of The New York Review of Books, Geoffrey O'Brien included The Dark Mirror in a list of 16 videos leading a piece headlined “The Return of Film Noir!”